craigmbooth/craigmbooth.github.io/pages/sourdough/index.md

 I’m not fussy here.
 If I would drink it, I would use it in bread.
 I use the tap water that comes out of the filtered spigot on my fridge.

 Fermentation is controlled in large part by temperature, and the initial temperature of your dough is largely controlled by the temperature of your water.
 I like to ensure that the water is 80 F or so.
 If it is significantly colder, it will initially slow fermentation and all the times will be longer.
-If you go above 105 F, the temperature iwll kill the yeast.
+If you go above 105 F, the temperature will kill the yeast.
 I tend not to bother with a thermometer here, but want the water to be just the tiniest bit warm feeling when I add it to the flour.

 #### Salt ({% raw %}{{20*fac}}{% endraw %} g)